dwarvesf/playground/_memo/split-and-reuse-code-in-react-application.md

 }
 ```

 React component has some reserve props and children is one it’s.
-It’s represent anything pass in this component
+It’s represent anything pass in this component.

 ![](assets/split-and-reuse-code-in-react-application_322e43365b34b2a13564d85a3adddcae_md5.webp)